-Wilson is a fifth-year medical student at the University of Otago based at Wairau Hospital, currently undertaking the Rural Medical Immersion Programme.
+Wilson is a sixth-year medical student at the University of Otago.

 Growing up on a farm just out of Outram, Wilson developed a passion for the wellbeing of rural communities from a young age, acknowledging healthcare to be an integral part of this.
 Having been brought up, schooled and working rurally, he genuinely cares about how these communities function, network and strive to ensure equitable access to quality health and wellbeing services for their people.

 Tatiana (Tammy) Heremaia

 I am currently studying a Bachelor of Nursing degree in Tāmaki Makaurau with plans to work within a rural setting once I am qualified.
 I am from a small rural town at the southern end of Auckland and look forward to working closely with other students and health professionals to help establish health equity for our Māori and rural communities.
 I can’t wait to meet you all!

 He waka eke noa!

 SoRHA Co-Chairperson (Māori)

 Ko Tapuae-o-Uenuku toku maunga